-The SNMP service monitor will work with the OID data types listed below.
-When configuring an SNMP Poller, you will be able to specify whether the service monitor will process different data value formats (e.g., an SnmpInt object's returned value can be processed by the service monitor as a string or an integer).
+The SNMP service monitor works with the OID data types listed below.
+When configuring an SNMP Poller, you can specify whether the service monitor processes different data value formats (e.g., an SnmpInt object's returned value can be processed by the service monitor as a string or an integer).
 The following table also outlines correct data type and value format combinations.